mmeehhaakkk/AI-INTERVIEW-WEBSITE/README.md

-# 🧑‍💻 AI Interview Assistant — Static Website
+# 🧑‍💻 AI Interview Assistant

 A **fully client-side** interview simulator with a timed Q&A flow and a reviewer dashboard — all powered by the browser.
 No backend, no database, works offline.